Estimated reading time: 4 minutes

 It is not surprising to see the exponential growth in podcast listening and the subsequent volume of podcasts available in every genre for us to enjoy.
 As a medium it is wonderfully easy to consume, be it on your commute, doing the housework, in the gym or any activity where you can metaphorically plug-in your headphones and just listen.
 So it stands to reason that businesses have jumped on this medium, beyond sponsoring or advertising, and are creating their own series to engage with their audience in new ways.

-The newest phenomenon in business podcasting is internal business podcasting.
+The newest phenomenon in business podcasting is private podcasting, and more specifically internal communications podcasts.

 What is internal podcasting?